jepvini/jeprnel/README.md

 `# pacman -S base-devel xmlto kmod inetutils bc libelf git cpio perl tar xz`

-- the only requirements for the script are wget, python3 and some pip modules:
+- the only requirements for the script are wget and some python modules:

 `# pacman -S wget python-bs4 python-requests`